 Student Frequently Asked Questions (FAQ)

 You are eligible to apply if you are scheduled to take a capstone course.
-MUCP is a substitute course, you can take it in place of your departmental capstone or independent thesis course.
+The MUCP is a substitute course that you can take in place of your departmental capstone or independent thesis course.

-If my team needs technical support or advice, is there another source of expertise aside from our supervisor and client whom we can approach?
+If my team needs technical support or advice, is there another source of expertise aside from our supervisor and client that we can approach?

-If your team knows a faculty that is an expert, the team can seek advice from that individual directly.
-Note that the capstone coordinators are subject matter experts by default.
-They can also help you.
+If your team knows a faculty member that is an expert, the team can seek advice from that individual directly.

 The Client is expected to spend about 1-2 hours per week to support the project from September to March.
 This support includes timely access to any data essential for completing the project.
 The specific details and scope of the project are discussed in an initial meeting in September with the student team, faculty supervisor, and appropriate subject matter experts.